Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Introduction

 \section{Introduction}

-The rapid growth of artificial intelligence (AI) has led to the deployment of increasingly large training workloads in hyperscale data centers.
+\IEEEPARstart{T}{he} rapid growth of artificial intelligence (AI) has led to the deployment of increasingly large training workloads in modern data centers.
 Empirical scaling laws show that model performance improves predictably with increasing model size, data, and computational budget~\cite{kaplan2020scaling, hoffmann2022training}.
-As a consequence, electricity demand from AI training has also grown rapidly~\cite{iea_energy_and_ai}.
-At the same time, the scale and geographic concentration of modern data centers make their power consumption an increasingly important factor in power system operation.
+In turn, electricity demand from AI training has also grown rapidly~\cite{iea_energy_and_ai}.
+Consequently, the scale of modern data centers makes their power consumption an increasingly important factor in power system planning and operation.

-At the distribution level, large data centers introduce a new class of highly dynamic loads.
-For example, recent industrial studies report that synchronized AI training workloads can produce large, periodic active-power ramps~\cite{choukse2025power}.
-Unlike conventional electricity demand, which typically evolves gradually over time, AI training workloads can produce large and rapid power swings in the aggregate demand of a data center.
-When such loads are connected to a distribution feeder, these power swings propagate through the network and cause large voltage deviations.
-Without effective regulation, voltages may exceed their allowable limits.
+One challenge introduced by data centers is the highly dynamic load behavior associated with large-scale AI training.
+Unlike conventional demand, which typically evolves gradually over time, AI training loads are synchronized and produce large active power swings within seconds in a data center's aggregate demand.
+These swings can reach up to hundreds of megawatts~\cite{grattafiori2024llama, chen2025electricity}.
+A representative power trace is shown in Fig.~\ref{fig:train_power}, drawn from an at-scale training job reported in a recent study~\cite{choukse2025power}.
+In a distribution system, these power swings can cause large voltage deviations.
+Without effective regulation, voltages may exceed their allowable operating limits, challenging the operation of both data centers and distribution networks.